 1. Title IX a landmark federal civil right that prohibits sex discrimination in education.
 Title IX is not just about sports; it is a prohibition against sex-based discrimination in education.
 It addresses discrimination against pregnant and parenting students and women in STEM (science, technology, engineering, and math) programs.
 It also addresses sexual harassment, gender-based discrimination, and sexual violence.
 Sexual violence includes attempted or completed rape or sexual assault, as well as sexual harassment, stalking, voyeurism, exhibitionism, verbal or physical sexuality-based threats or abuse, and intimate partner violence.

 2. Title IX does not apply to female students only.
-Title IX protects any person from sex-based discrimination.
+Title IX protects any person from sex-based discrimination, regardless of their real or perceived sex, gender identity, and/or gender expression.
 Female, male, and gender non-conforming students, faculty, and staff are protected from any sex-based discrimination, harassment or violence.

-4. Schools must have an established procedure for handling complaints of sex discrimination, sexual harassment or sexual violence.
+4. Your school must have an established procedure for handling complaints of sex discrimination, sexual harassment or sexual violence.
 Every school must have a Title IX Coordinator who manages complaints.
-The Coordinator’s contact information should be publically accessible on the school’s website.
-If you decide to file a complaint, your school must promptly investigate it regardless of whether you report to the police, though a police investigation may very briefly delay the school’s investigation if they are gathering evidence.
-A school may not wait for the conclusion of a criminal proceeding and should conclude its own investigation within a semester’s time (the 2011 Title IX Guidance proposes 60 days as an appropriate timeframe).
-The school should use a “preponderance of the evidence” standard to determine the outcome of a complaint, meaning discipline should result if it is more likely than not discrimination, harassment or violence occurred.
-The final decision should be provided to you and the accused in writing and both of you have the right to appeal the decision.
+The Coordinator’s contact information should be publicly accessible on the school’s website.
+If you decide to file a complaint, your school must promptly investigate it regardless of whether you report to the police (though a police investigation may very briefly delay the school’s investigation if law enforcement is gathering evidence).
+A school may not wait for the conclusion of a criminal proceeding and should conclude its own investigation within a semester’s time (the 2011 Office for Civil Rights Title IX guidance proposes 60 days as an appropriate time-frame).
+The school should use a “preponderance of the evidence” standard to determine the outcome of a complaint, meaning discipline should result if it is more likely than not that discrimination, harassment and/or violence occurred.
+The final decision should be provided to you and the accused in writing.
+Both of you have the right to appeal the decision.

-5. Schools must take immediate action to ensure a complainant-victim can continue his or her education free of ongoing sex discrimination, sexual harassment or sexual violence.
-Along with issuing a no contact directive to the accused, a schools must ensure any reasonable changes to your housing, class or sports schedule, campus job, or extracurricular activity and clubs are made to ensure you can continue your education free from any ongoing sex discrimination, sexual harassment or sexual violence.
+5. Your school must take immediate action to ensure a victim can continue their education free of ongoing sex discrimination, sexual harassment or sexual violence.
+Along with issuing a no contact directive to the accused, a schools must ensure that any reasonable changes to your housing, class or sports schedule, campus job, or extracurricular activity and clubs are made to ensure you can continue your education free from ongoing sex discrimination, sexual harassment or sexual violence.
 These arrangements can occur BEFORE a formal complaint, investigation, hearing, or final decision is made regarding your complaint.
 It also can CONTINUE after the entire process since you have a right to an education free of sex-based discrimination, harassment or violence.
-Additionally, these accommodations should not over-burden complainant-victims or limit your educational opportunities.
-Instead, schools can require the accused to likewise change some school activities or classes to ensure there is not ongoing hostile educational environment.
+Additionally, these accommodations should not over-burden complainant-victims or limit your educational opportunities; instead, schools can require the accused to likewise change some school activities or classes to ensure there is not ongoing hostile educational environment.

-6. Schools may not retaliate against someone filing a complaint and must keep a complainant-victim safe from other retaliatory harassment or behavior.
+6. Your school may not retaliate against someone filing a complaint and must keep a victim safe from other retaliatory harassment or behavior.
 Schools must address complaints of sex discrimination, sexual harassment and sexual violence.
 As part of this obligation they can issue a no contact directive or make other accommodations to ensure the accused or a third party does not retaliate for any complaint.
-Additionally, the school may not take adverse action against the complainant-victim for his or her complaint.
+Additionally, the school may not take adverse action against the complainant-victim for their complaint.
 Any retaliation can and should be reported in a formal Title IX complaint to the U.S. Department of Education since it is your right to be free from a hostile educational environment.

 Although these resources have been written with the guidance of legal experts, we are not lawyers, and the information on this website does not constitute legal advice.
 We encourage you to contact a lawyer to discuss your complaint or suit.